-Last weekend I went to see Joaquin Phoenix in ‘Joker’.
+Last week I went to see Joaquin Phoenix in ‘Joker’.
 It’s a remarkable performance in a film that portrays Arthur Fleck endeavouring to earn a living as a clown whilst still harbouring dreams of making it as a stand up comedian.
 This was before he embarked on the life of organised crime that led to him becoming Batman’s most famous and most psychologically disturbed adversary.
 The film reveals the effect on Arthur of having been physically and emotionally abused as a child, rejected by a society intolerant of anyone deviating from behaviours considered to be the norm, and failed by the system that was supposed to offer him the support he so badly needed.

 The mental breakdown that followed was surely inevitable.
 At one point he admits that all he ever has is negative thoughts and is left asking ‘Is it just me or is it getting crazier out there?’
 He ends up on multiple medications which fail to make him feel any better and then, despite his ongoing need for it, has the professional support he had previously been given precipitously withdrawn.
 Frustrated by the fact that ‘the worst thing about having a mental illness is that people expect you to behave as if you don’t’, he is left alone in the world, wanting only to ‘not feel so bad anymore’.

 Arthur knows, both literally and figuratively, what it is to be kicked when he is down.
 Eventually he can take no more.
 With nobody in sight to fight his corner, he sees no option than to come out fighting for himself.
 Consequently he behaves in ways that go far beyond that which the law permits and in so doing crosses a line that leaves us asking ourselves whether he is mad, bad or simply the sad but inevitable product of the experiences he has had to endure.